Do Vinyl Pools Need Calcium Hardness? Complete Guide

 What calcium hardness level should I maintain in my vinyl pool?

-Got a vinyl liner pool and trying to figure out proper calcium hardness levels.
-Keep seeing different numbers online - some say treat it like any other pool, others say vinyl needs different levels.
+Finally ready to pull the trigger on a vinyl liner pool but the salesperson won't stop pushing calcium hardness products — legitimate necessity or expensive upsell?
+Keep seeing different numbers online - some say treat it like any other pool, others say vinyl needs different levels.\n\nWhat's the right calcium hardness range for vinyl pools?
+And is it actually different from concrete/plaster pools?

 Quick Answer